 Featuring a charming, shabby chic interior with just a few booths and high-top tables outside under an awning, La Catedra is intimate and jovial.

-Lucky to score a table without a reservation, we settled in for a feast.
+Lucky to score an open table, we settled in for a feast.
 With the aid of a helpful waiter (and an English menu), we ordered one delightful dish after another.

 We highly recommend the Championes con Salsa de Queso Azul (Mushrooms in Blue Cheese Sauce), the Albondigas Caseras en Salsa de Tomate (Meatballs in Tomato Sauce) and Moruno, Patatas y Huevos Sartenadas (Pork, Potatoes and Fried Egg in a Skillet).

-Top Dining Tip: It’s best to make a reservation – but without one, order a drink and wait for a table to become available.
-As a tapas bar, turnover occurs fairly regularly.
+Top Dining Tip: It’s best to make a reservation – but turnover occurs fairly regularly.

 #2 Casa Lita

 Often hailed as the Best Tapas Restaurant in Santander, Casa Lita specializes in Pinchos (also spelled Pintxos).
-Our first experience with these regional tapas was in nearby Basque Country, where the culinary artform is said to have been invented.
+Our first experience with these regional tapas was in Basque Country, where they are said to have been invented.

 The term Pincho translates to Skewer.
 Pinchos feature an array of ingredients creatively crafted atop a slice of bread and held together with a toothpick.
-The snacks are artistically displayed in glass cases at the bar (so don’t look for them on menus).
+They are artistically displayed in glass cases at the bar (so don’t look for them on menus).

 At Casa Lita, the rustic interior of exposed stone walls and wooden barrels fades into the background as the Pinchos take center stage.
-The bar is known for its unique flavor combinations and affordable prices.
+They are known for unique flavor combinations and affordable prices.

 We popped into Casa Lita feeling peckish in the late afternoon (aka the wrong time to eat in Spain).
-With few other patrons around, only a small selection of Pinchos remained after the lunch rush.
-Without any other distractions, the bartender took the time to explain each Pincho available.
+With few other patrons around, only a small selection of Pinchos remained after the lunch rush. .

-We settled on a Curry Chicken Pincho (a unique and very popular choice) and a Mushroom Cream Croquette encased in Bacon-Wrapped Pork (which was good…and would have been amazing in its prime).
+We settled on a Curry Chicken Pincho (a unique and popular choice) and a Mushroom Cream Croquette encased in Bacon-Wrapped Pork (which was good…and would have been amazing a few hours earlier).

 Tapas Tip: While it’s fantastic that Casa Lita is open throughout the day, we recommend arriving when the bar is hopping to ensure that fresh tapas are flowing.